aicore/core-analytics-client-lib/README.md

 # Before raising a pull request, run release script and add the generated
 # minified files in dist folder to commits .
-# WARNING!!!: If the minified files are not checkedin git push will fail.
+# WARNING!!!: If the minified files are not checked in git push will fail.
 > npm run release
 ```